Mediterranean Tuna Pizza.

 - Add feta evenly atop each naan round.
 Place rounds into toaster oven and lightly toast.
 (You may want to place a piece of tinfoil under the rounds so the cheese doesn't fall onto the bottom of the toaster oven.)

 - Top rounds with arugula or baby kale.
 Spoon salad (with juices) atop toasted naan rounds.
-Top with chunks of tuna.
+Top with chunks of tuna and freshly ground black pepper.